Catholic guilt

 Catholic guilt is the reported excess guilt felt by Catholics and lapsed Catholics.
-Guilt is a by-product of an informed conscience but "Catholic" guilt is often confused with scrupulosity.
-An overly scrupulous conscience is an exaggeration of healthy guilt.
-Guilt is not considered a positive thing in itself in any Catholic teaching; rather, contrition is considered constructive.

 Guilt is remorse for having committed some offense or wrong, real or imagined.
 It is related to, although distinguishable from, "shame", in that the former involves an awareness of causing injury to another, while the latter arises from the consciousness of something dishonorable, improper, or ridiculous, done by oneself.
 One might feel guilty for having hurt someone, and also ashamed of oneself for having done so.
-Philip Yancey compares guilt to the sensation of physical pain as an indication that something should not be ignored but attended to.
-Rabbi David Wolpe says, "Facing up to the hurt we cause others with cruel speech or callous acts, and to our myriad failures to meet the marks God sets for living a true and good life, "makes forgiveness meaningful, not merely a catchphrase".
+Philip Yancey, a spiritual author who often writes about the Christian faith, has said of guilt that it "is only a symptom; we listen to it because it drives us toward the cure".

 The Penitential Act at the beginning of Mass is a liturgical rudiment of this previously sacramental Confession.
 Private confession to an ordained priest became the normal form of this sacrament, with a strict seal of secrecy on the part of the priest.
 Sometimes, the practice of the sacrament emphasized doing acts of penance, or making one's sorrow or contrition authentic.
-Sometimes, it emphasized confessing all of one's serious or “mortal” sins, sometimes it emphasized the power of the priest, acting In persona Christi, to absolve the penitent of sins.
+Sometimes, it emphasized confessing all of one's serious or "mortal" sins, sometimes it emphasized the power of the priest, acting In persona Christi, to absolve the penitent of sins.
 Currently, there are forms that include one-on-one Confession to a priest, or communal preparation preceding a one-on-one Confession.
+After the practice of confession declined in the 1970s, it became common for Catholic theologians and clergy to attribute this to a loss of "healthy guilt".

 Examples

 Evelyn Waugh's Brideshead Revisited involves guilt in the Catholic religion.
-Distressed by her romantic relationship with Charles Ryder, Julia Flyte exclaims: "I saw to-day there was one thing unforgivable […]; to set up a rival good to God's. […] it may be a private bargain between me and God, that if I give up this one thing I want so much, however bad I am, He won't quite despair of me in the end."
+Distressed by her romantic relationship with Charles Ryder, Julia Flyte exclaims: "I saw to-day there was one thing unforgivable [...]; to set up a rival good to God's. [...] it may be a private bargain between me and God, that if I give up this one thing I want so much, however bad I am, He won't quite despair of me in the end."

 The subject is treated humorously in the 30 Rock episode "The Fighting Irish".
 Catholic guilt is described by Jack Donaghy (Alec Baldwin): "That's not how it works, Tracy.
 Even though there is the whole confession thing, that's no free pass, because there is a crushing guilt that comes with being a Catholic.
 Whether things are good or bad or you're simply... eating tacos in the park, there is always the crushing guilt".